CzerPDX/SystemInfoApp/README.md

 - `activeMemoryUsedGB` and `wireMemoryUsedGB` are reported directly from the outputs of `host_statistics64` after being converted to GB.

+### Preferences
+There are two preferences the app can set: the window appearance and the refersh rate for live monitoring (in seconds).

+#### Window Appearance
+The window appearance can vary between three different settings: `system default` (default setting), `light`, and `dark`.
+When altered, the user preference is updated through `NSUserDefaults` via the `WindowAppearancePreference` setting.
+Additionally, the current window appearance for the app will update based on the setting.

+When the app loads, `AppDelegate` will also look at the user setting and set the window appearance based on the `WindowAppearancePreference`.

+#### Live Monitoring Refresh Rate
+Not yet implemented but will follow the same pattern as window appearance with a limitation of 0.5 seconds minimum value.

 ## Initial Software Requirements
 This project was based on the following requirements